 TG10401 originally setup for China but due to internet issues from Mainland China, is now being used as a second reflector for Australia.

 TG10402 used for China and is in their native language, but English spoken contacts are sometimes possible.

 TG9999 is Disconnect

 TG10 is the P25 Parrot

-TG1 is for local repeater use (this is unique to VK2RAG and VK2RHK repeaters only and may be changed or removed at a later time,)
+TG1 is for local repeater use (this is being used on VK2RAG and VK2RHK repeaters and may be changed or removed at a later time)

 When changing from one reflector to another or to the Parrot or local TG, you will need to use TG9999 first to disconnect from whatever reflector the repeater is currently connected to.

-Any further information required about this system or the MMDVMHost system currently running on VK2RAG, please email Ian directly on vk2rag at vk2hk.com and make the subject line “MMDVM on VK2RAG”
+Any further information required about this Multimode system currently running on VK2RAG, please email Ian directly on vk2rag at vk2hk.com and make the subject line “Multimode on VK2RAG”